PREreview/documentation/resources/guidelines.md

-# How to write a prereview
+# How to write a PREreview

 At PREreview, we believe *all* researchers should be able to engage in honest and respectful conversations around emerging scientific output.
 Peer review is a foundamental aspect of being a researcher.
 However, formal training in it is uncommon and varies in quality.